top of page

 Co-chair IUCN SSC Cat Specialist Group

-Tadeu G. de Oliveira (Brazil) is a wildlife conservationist, Professor of the Wildlife Conservation and Ecology Lab.
+I am a wildlife conservationist, Professor of the Wildlife Conservation and Ecology Lab.
 (LabCEVS), Maranhão State University (UEMA), researcher for Instituto Pró-Carnívoros, Pró-Vida Brasil, and a long-time member of the IUCN/SSC/Cat Specialist Group.
-Academically, his publications ranked his productivity as high in the world (top 10 percentile) and in Latin America (top 3%), according to the 2026 AD Scientific Index.
-Tadeu is the founder and chair of the Tiger Cats Conservation Initiative (TCCI), with 51 enrolled projects in seven countries throughout the Americas, focusing on conservation actions (vaccination/neutering of domestic dogs and cats for disease reduction, environmental education, rehabilitation of apprehended small felids, community involvement, and partnerships), monitoring, and research of small felids in the Americas.
-He is also well connected and works in partnership with several other Working Groups of small cats in Latin America, Africa, and Asia.
-Additionally, he has taken an active role in Red List Assessments at the global (IUCN, Neotropical felids), national (Brazilian carnivores), and state levels (mammals/carnivores) since 2007 and has participated in the elaboration of the Brazilian National Conservation Action Plans for small cats, jaguars, and bush dogs.
+Academically, my publications have ranked my productivity high in the world (top 10 percentile) and in Latin America (top 3%), according to the 2026 AD Scientific Index.
+I am the founder and chair of the Tiger Cats Conservation Initiative (TCCI), with 51 enrolled projects in seven countries throughout the Americas, focusing on conservation actions (vaccination/neutering of domestic dogs and cats for disease reduction, environmental education, rehabilitation of apprehended small felids, community involvement, and partnerships), monitoring, and research of small felids in the Americas.
+I am also well connected and work in partnership with several other Working Groups of small cats in Latin America, Africa, and Asia.
+Additionally, I have taken an active role in Red List Assessments at the global (IUCN, Neotropical felids), national (Brazilian carnivores), and state levels (mammals/carnivores) since 2007 and have participated in the elaboration of the Brazilian National Conservation Action Plans for small cats, jaguars, and bush dogs.

 Currently, aside from the conservation action taken with TCCI, he is leading a long-term, multidisciplinary, continent-wide conservation and research program focusing on conservation action and the ecology, biogeography, natural history, diseases, and conservation issues of nine small felids in the tropical Americas (Project Wild Cats Brazil-Americas).
 Thus, it has been making significant contributions to the conservation, status assessment, population monitoring, and understanding of the ecology and natural history of these species since 2004, and covers most of the actions of the current Brazilian Small Felids Action Plan.